Try, Catch and Finally in Java

 Dividing by zero is an easy example to catch, but there are many complex situations where exceptions are better to implement.
 An example of a pre-defined exception in Java is IllegalArgumentException.
 This exception is thrown when an inappropriate argument is passed in a method.

-The advantage of exceptions are:
+The advantages of exceptions are:

 • Exceptions allow us to isolate the details of mistakes in the logic of our code as it is encountered.
 By categorizing the exceptions, we can be sure that what is wrong with the code.